 Any new PDF's or Word documents we publish will meet accessibility standards.

-http/:www.henfield.gov.uk is a brand new website that was launched 26th February 2020.
+http/:www.henfield.gov.uk is a new website that was launched 26th February 2020.
 An interim accessibility test was conducted in September 2020 and found some images without ALT text- this has now been corrected.
 A full accessibility test was carried out in January 2021 and found three images without ALT text and some colour contrast issues with link buttons.
 These issues have now been corrected, a full copy of the report is available on request.
-Another interim accessibility test will be carried out in May 2022 and again in May 2023, the issues raised are currently being addressed.
+Another accessibility test was carried out in May 2022 and again in May 2023, the issues raised are currently being addressed.

 AbilityNet has a website with advice on making your device easier to use if you have a disability.